teo-tsirpanis/Farkle/docsrc/content/index.md

 # What is Farkle?

-Farkle is a parser generator for F# and C#.
-It is made of an engine for the [GOLD Parsing system][gold], and an easy-to-use API to convert Abstract Syntax Trees into custom types.
+Farkle is an parser library for F# and C#.
+It creates LALR parsers from composable objects that resemble parser combinators.

 <div class="row">
   <div class="span1"></div>